omarm61/fpga_chacha20/README.md

 # fpga_chacha20

-> [!caution]
+> [!WARNING]
 > This project is under development.

-This is a derivative ChaCha20 algorithm implementation in RTL.
+This project was not tested against other implementations.
+Currently, this simulation runs a `Hello, World!` test using a PRBS and the ChaCha20 cipher.